hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I have thought that XML, since the invention of simplified things like JSON, is used mostly by diehard nerds and lunatics :-)

-[21:43:45](#apVaXcsikpfUxWVJNTSCGGSPSnux3o2c0At1kSQl_Ws) <hiiamboris (NOT THIS ONE)>: lunatics aren't hard to come by though Ì†ΩÌ∏â
+[21:43:45](#apVaXcsikpfUxWVJNTSCGGSPSnux3o2c0At1kSQl_Ws) <hiiamboris (NOT THIS ONE)>: lunatics aren't hard to come by though üòâ

 ## 24-Nov-2021

 [6:09:55](#HbXQn2_alwFj1iaLHF1skIorcPEeWp-bvUTVbYyE13k) <zentrog>:
 I've done a fair amount of work with XML and XSLT, and I mostly hate XML, but actually kind of like XSLT.
-I'm not sure which category that puts me into Ì†ΩÌ∏è
+I'm not sure which category that puts me into üòè

 [6:26:24](#gAR1AL3nvh_vkXEWMWvNTpbhYgXar0qUjMDzP0xC1TQ) <zentrog>:
 To me the most important things are to be able to convert markup into a Red format, and also reliably generate markup from Red data.
 I don't think some implementation of XSLT makes a lot of sense to me because I could just call into one of the many existing xslt tools if I already have a style sheet for it, or feed the Red formatted data into parse